thingbound/abstract-things/docs/common/switchable-power.rst

 	Set the power of the thing.

-	:param boolean powerState: The new power state.
+	:param boolean powerState: The new power state as a :doc:`boolean </values/boolean>`.
 	:returns: Promise that will resolve to the new power state.

 	Example: